thundercore/developers-portal/docs/get-wallet.md

 ![alt-text](assets/img/wallet/hubbit8-1.PNG)

-You can also set a amount if you want to receive a specific amount from another address:

 ![alt-text](assets/img/wallet/hubbit9.PNG)

+You can also set a amount if you want to receive a specific amount from another address

  ### Buy Thunder Token